 - We would also encourage you to outline plans for the capturing, evaluating and reporting the impact of patient and public involvement activities.

 Patients, carers, service users and the public can be involved in every stage of a research project, from developing a proposal through to dissemination and evaluation.
-See further resources to support the design of your PPI.
+See a list of further resources to support the design of your PPI.

 Please provide a summary below of the proposed PPI activities embedded throughout the research project lifecycle.
 Please clearly signpost to other sections of the Detailed Research Plan where the PPI is described further in relation to the relevant project stage e.g. dissemination, intervention design, data collection, analysis.